-The outstanding principal amount of the Senior Notes as of January 31, 2024 was \$375.0 million and as of that date, the Company was in compliance with all covenants under the Indenture.
+The outstanding principal amount of the Senior Notes as of July 31, 2024 was \$375.0 million and as of that date, the Company was in compliance with all covenants under the Indenture.

-The outstanding balance under the ABL Facility as of January 31, 2024 was \$13.0 million and as of that date, the Company was in compliance with all debt covenants.
+There was no outstanding balance under the ABL Facility as of July 31, 2024 and as of that date, the Company was in compliance with all debt covenants.
 Borrowings are generally in the form of short-term fixed rate loans that can be extended to mature on the earlier of (a) June 1, 2028 or (b) the date that is 180 days prior to (i) the final stated maturity date of the Senior Notes or (ii) the date the Senior Notes become due and payable.
 Amounts borrowed may be repaid at any time, subject to the terms and conditions of the agreement.